 You can’t say to NATO or the US or even the EU, we will bring a little bit of everything because that means you bring a little bit of nothing, in fact, you become a burden and an impediment to forward planning because your little bit of everything is constantly under budget pressure.

 If we go down this road we end up with an inability to act independently and useless in a coalition.

 What drove the CVF design?

 Experience with the Illustrious class and numerous studies and simulations defined the size of CVF, it is without a doubt a most efficient design when considering crew, displacement and projected costs for its intended role.

 The problem was and is; its intended role.

 What we should have done was lowered our sights and realised that dreams of a mini USN carrier battle group with 36 aircraft each were unattainable and modified the design.
-CVF design was not frozen until the 2004/5 so there were plenty of opportunities to reconfigure CVF to be more versatile, able to comfortably operate as a so called ‘Commando Carrier’ with a mix of helicopters, F35B’s, landing craft, accommodation for a good sized embarked force, command facilities and their equipment.
+CVF design was not frozen until 2004/5 so there were plenty of opportunities to reconfigure CVF to be more versatile, able to comfortably operate as a so-called ‘Commando Carrier’ with a mix of helicopters, F35B’s, landing craft, accommodation for a good-sized embarked force, command facilities and their equipment.

 The idea of halving the displacement of a ship resulting in a 50% reduction in cost is completely false but for the cost of 2 CVF’s and their 36 apiece air group we might have been able to obtain 3 or even 4 Cavour type vessels with 8 F35B’s each.